cflee/cfleecom/content/posts/mso-cpf-annual-limit.md

 There's an interesting list of exemptions in the [Central Provident Fund (Exemption) Order 2018](https://sso.agc.gov.sg/SL/CPFA1953-S61-2018?DocDate=20180202&ValidDate=20191201), including... some specific sort of employees of the Seventh-Day Adventists?

-#### Disclosure / Disclaimer
+##### Disclaimer

-As a reminder, while I am a public servant, any views/errors here are my own (though I've tried not to express much of a view in this post), and all information here is derived from publicly available information.
+Any views/errors here are my own (though I've tried not to express much of a view in this post), and all information here is derived from publicly available information.

-I was going to discuss exactly which details of the MSO scheme are in our contract signing paperwork but I figured better play safe...